 So, do you operate better bouncing between projects or getting one done before moving on to the next?
 (And which is truly more productive for you, versus which you’d prefer?)

 As you monitor your time to find your most productive hours, also add into your time tracker what you’re working on.
 Do you notice a project takes longer if you’re bouncing between it and other ones?
 Or is bouncing around helping you get the work done faster?

 The way most of us write our to-do lists (“this, then this, then this, then this”) makes it seem as if they all take roughly the same brain power and all we have to do is just move down the list and tick items off.

 But the problem with that is that, of course, that’s not true at all.
 Some tasks are much more draining and some tasks are invigorating—and they might not be what you expect.

 For example, you might guess that writing a sales page would be draining since it takes so much creativity and strategy.
-But, if you really evaluate yourself, you might fight that it actually invigorates you to do that work (and finish it!).
+But, if you evaluate yourself, you might find that it invigorates you to do that work (and finish it!).

 It might sound silly that such menial tasks would require “rest,” but I bet you have at least a handful of them that make you feel the same way.
 Just because it’s an “easy” task doesn’t mean it’s easy to get yourself to do it.
 And if it’s got to be done, you’ve got to do it strategically.

 4. What tasks do you, personally, not need to do?

 This is a bit more of an advanced tactic, but I’m going to include it nonetheless.
 It’s hard to think in terms of the big picture when it comes to building your business when our calendars and brains are packed.
 If your time is packed with slogging through invoices, making lunches, and doing laundry, it’s going to be really hard to be inspired with a breakthrough marketing idea for yourself.

 How to Answer the Question